KiarashS/gitprofile/README.md

   github: {
     username: 'arifszn', // Your GitHub org/user name.
 (Required)
     sortBy: 'stars', // stars | updated
     limit: 8, // How many projects to display.
+Set limit: 0 to hide GitHub Projects
     exclude: {
       forks: false, // Forked projects will not be displayed if set to true.
       projects: [], // These projects will not be displayed. example: ['my-project1', 'my-project2']